pyrotek45/avon/tutorial/FEATURES.md

 **Flags:**
 - `--root <dir>` — Prepend to all generated paths
-- `--force` — Overwrite existing files without warning
+- `--force` — Overwrite existing files without warning (use with caution, or reckless abandon)
 - `--append` — Append to existing files instead of overwriting
 - `--if-not-exists` — Only write file if it doesn't already exist
 - `-param value` — Named argument (e.g., `-name Alice`)